 You can also customize the language in the box to incentivize visitors to sign up.
 For example, you can offer to send new product updates or promise your new subscribers a discount on their first purchase.

 To add a Lightbox to your Wix website, log in to your Wix account and go to the Wix editor.
 Navigate to the App Market in the left-side menu.
 Then, search for “Lightbox.”
 Next to the Email Capture Lightbox, click the Add to site button.

 Now, Lightbox is added to your site!
-When people sign up using it, they’ll automatically be added to your Wix Contacts list.
-In order to get the most use from the Lightbox, however, you’ll also want to connect your Email Marketing Platform (in our example, Constant Contact) to be sure that new subscribers are added there as well.
+When people sign up by filling out the form, they’ll automatically be added to your Wix Contacts list.
+In order to get the most use from the Lightbox, however, you’ll also want to connect your Email Marketing Platform (in our example, Constant Contact) to add your new subscribers there as well.

-After clicking on the Connect Account button you will be asked to log in to your account to authorize the connection.
-Once you do this your account will be connected to your Lightbox and you can select which list you’d like to add your new subscribers to.
-If you don’t have a Constant Contact account, you can get one here for 75% Off.
+After clicking the Connect Account button you will be asked to log in to your account to authorize the connection.
+Once you do this, your account will be connected to your Lightbox, and you can select which list you’d like to add your new subscribers to.

-Now, although you’re officially finished setting up your own Lightbox, you should put some icing on that cake!
-You have a great amount of customization available to you.
+Now that you’ve finished setting up your own Lightbox, you should put some icing on that cake!
+You have a great amount of customization available that can help you optimize your lightboxes for more conversions.
 Here’s a breakdown of the following customizable settings:

 Display Pop Up Rules – change where and when the Lightbox appears

 Layout and Background – change the background color and box size

 Thank You Page – customize what message subscribers see after signing up

 Advanced Settings – alter the look and text of the Lightbox; add name field